Rotating Disk Electrode (RDE)

 For precise studies of reaction mechanisms, catalyst properties, and kinetic studies of reacting species

-A rotating disk electrode (RDE) is a disk electrode that spins in electrochemical reactions for the study of electrode kinetics and the mechanisms of electrode processes.
+A rotating disk electrode (RDE) is used in electrochemical reactions in order to study electrode kinetics and the mechanisms of electrode processes.
 With a spinning disk at the bottom end of the electrode, it creates controlled fluid flow with a steady-state current and diffusion layers.
 Rotating the electrode at a controlled rate creates a consistent, laminar flow of the electrolyte towards the electrode surface, establishing a specific concentration gradient within the diffusion layers.
-The concentration gradient is a critical factor in determining the mass transport limited current.
+This concentration gradient is a critical factor in determining the mass transport limited current.

-As the working electrode in an electrochemical setup, the rotating disk electrode is a classic hydrodynamic electrochemical technique based on controlled convective mass transport by well-defined electrolyte flow.
+As the working electrode, the RDE is a classic hydrodynamic electrochemical technique based on controlled convective mass transport by well-defined electrolyte flow.
 The flow of electrolyte is primarily affected by the rotation rate of the RDE and physical properties of the electrolyte solution itself.
 RDE enables precise studies of reaction mechanisms, catalyst properties, kinetic studies of reaction rates and diffusion coefficient of reacting species.
 RDE has also been engaged in the evaluation of catalyst performance, especially for reactions like the oxygen reduction reaction (ORR).
+The Ossila Rotating Disk Electrode is compatible with relevant Pine products*.

 |---|---|